 Using the validation set, we will assess discrimination of the final AORSF model for 5-year HF risk prediction with a time-dependent C-statistic.
 Calibration will be assessed using the Greenwood Nam D’Agostino test and a calibration slope curve.
 These metrics will be assessed overall and in subgroups determined by race, sex, age, and geographic region.
 We will also run standardized checks (e.g., accuracy equality, equal opportunity, predictive equality, and predictive and statistical parity ratio) to assess model fairness for these subgroups.
 If unfairness is detected for any subgroup, we will identify group-specific risk thresholds for risk stratification to mitigate unfairness.

-37
+Research Environment, Resources, and Dissemination

+This study will leverage existing open-source tools for development and dissemination of statistical software.
+For development, we will use the R Statistical Computing Environment, the leading programming language for academic research in data science.
+We will leverage Rcpp and RcppArmadillo to seamlessly transfer data between R and C++, a computationally efficient low-level programming language.
+For dissemination, we will develop a new R package, aorsf, and publish this package on the Comprehensive R Archive Network, as Dr. Jaeger has previously done for three R packages he maintains.
+Publication on this open-source platform will allow any R user with internet connection access to the software.
+Dr. Jaeger and Dr. Pajewski will manage the development of aorsf using git, the industry-standard platform for collaborative code development.
+As with previous R packages developed by Dr. Jaeger, source code will be disseminated through GitHub under the MIT license.
+Resources for package users, including documentation and hands-on examples using ORSF, will be hosted via GitHub Pages as Dr. Jaeger has done for previous software dissemination.37

 Limitations